Roofing

 Other Roofing Types:Energy-Efficient Shingle Roofs

-An energy-efficient roof can reduce UV damage and extend the life of the roof.
+An energy-efficient roof also reduces UV damage and extends its lifespan.
 Many cool roof products qualify for energy rebates and incentives.

 Clay Or Concrete Tile Roofs

-Clay and concrete roofing materials are often grouped together because they are both masonry materials with similar installation methods.
-The clay or concrete tiles overlap and/or interlock with adjacent tiles.
+Clay and concrete roofing materials are grouped together because they are both masonry materials with similar installation methods.
+The tiles overlap or interlock with adjacent ones.

 Composite Shingle Roofs